rapidgraphql/rapid-graphql/README.md

 ## Fast start guide

-Rapid GraphQL framework is based on the spring boot framework and makes use of graphql-spring-boot-starter (this may change in future).
+Rapid GraphQL framework is based on the spring boot framework and GraphQL Java Kickstart (https://www.graphql-java-kickstart.com/)
 It doesn't require graphql schema files, and it automatically creates graphql endpoint (and graphiql if needed)

 ### Hello World